Algorithm: Formal versus empirical

 The analysis, and study of algorithms is a discipline of computer science.
-Algorithms are often studied abstractly, without referencing any specific programming language or implementation.
-Algorithm analysis resembles other mathematical disciplines as it focuses on the algorithm's properties, not implementation.
+Algorithms are often studied abstractly, without referencing a specific programming language or implementation.
+Like other mathematical disciplines, it focuses on the algorithm's properties, not implementation.
 Pseudocode is typical for analysis as it is a simple and general representation.
 Most algorithms are implemented on particular hardware/software platforms and their algorithmic efficiency is tested using real code.
-The efficiency of a particular algorithm may be insignificant for many "one-off" problems but it may be critical for algorithms designed for fast interactive, commercial, or long-life scientific usage.
-Scaling from small n to large n frequently exposes inefficient algorithms that are otherwise benign.
+The efficiency of a particular algorithm may be insignificant for many "one-off" problems but it can be critical for algorithms designed for fast, interactive, commercial, or long-life scientific usage.
+Increasing the input size often exposes inefficient algorithms that are otherwise benign.

 Empirical testing is useful for uncovering unexpected interactions that affect performance.
 Benchmarks may be used to compare before/after potential improvements to an algorithm after program optimization.

-Empirical tests cannot replace formal analysis, though, and are non-trivial to perform fairly.
+Empirical tests cannot fully replace formal analysis, and are difficult to perform fairly.

 Execution efficiency

-To illustrate the potential improvements possible even in well-established algorithms, a recent significant innovation, relating to FFT algorithms (used heavily in the field of image processing), can decrease processing time up to 1,000 times for applications like medical imaging.
+To illustrate the potential improvements possible even in well-established algorithms, a recent significant innovation, relating to FFT algorithms used for image processing, can decrease processing time up to 1,000 times for medical imaging.
 In general, speed improvements depend on special properties of the problem, which are very common in practical applications.
-Speedups of this magnitude enable computing devices that make extensive use of image processing (like digital cameras and medical equipment) to consume less power.